 Based on the novel by Shirley Jackson, The Haunting Of Hill House is a new Netflix series about five siblings who grew up in Americas most famous haunted house.

-Created by Mike Flanagan; key cast includes Carla Gugino, Michiel Huisman, Mckenna Grace, Timothy Hutton…
+Created by Mike Flanagan; key cast includes Carla Gugino, Michiel Huisman, McKenna Grace and Timothy Hutton.

-Elizabeth Harvest is a new Sebastian Gutierrez written / directed thriller about possible consequences of giving your spouse full access to all areas of your life except one.
+Elizabeth Harvest is a new Sebastian Gutierrez-written/directed thriller, one about the possible consequences of giving your spouse full access to all areas of your life except one.

 Ciarán Hinds, Abbey Lee and Carla Gugino star…